cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~
 {: #overall-flow title="Overall data flow of a VDAF"}

-In a VDAF-based private measurement system, we distinguish three types of
+In a DAF- or VDAF-based private measurement system, we distinguish three types
-actors: Clients, Aggregators, and Collectors.
+of actors: Clients, Aggregators, and Collectors.
 The overall flow of the
 measurement process is as follows:

 * Clients are configured with public parameters for a set of Aggregators.